johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 One of the virtual keys bears the icon of a wrench.
 This opens your settings dialog.
 Under **Layout** I selected the **Standard** keyboard with the **Navigation** **Numeric** and **Florence** keyboard extensions.
 Under **Behavior** I selected **Mouse** as the input method and nothing was selected in the **Auto hide** checkbox group.
 Under **Window** in the **Features** checkbox group **Transparent**, **Task bar**, and **Floating icon** were deselected.

 #### Install an icon to start the Florence virtual keyboard in the Application Launch Bar
 No need to do this now since we are not using the Florence keyboard.
+The process is documented here only in order to show how to add an icon to the **Application Launch Bar**
 Start this process by right clicking on the **Task Bar**, then click on **Panel Settings**, Then click on the **Panel Applets** tab, then select **Application Launch Bar** Then click the **Preferences** button.
 Then under **Universal Access** pick the **Florence** virtual keyboard and then press the **Add** button.
 Once added, the icon can be positioned with the **Up** and **Down** buttons.

 #### Install the GDM3 Display Manager